|

 people who were buying his records.
 With Jessi by his side it was on the

+road again, or still.
 Back in Nashville and still wanting to

 make records he bypassed R.C.A., making records at Tom Paul Glaser's